-ICC is commited to safeguarding and promoting the welfare of children.
+ICC is committed to safeguarding and promoting the welfare of children.

-All school and college staff have a responsibility to provide a safe environment in which children can learn and achieve their full potential.
+All school staff have a responsibility to provide a safe environment in which children can learn and achieve their full potential.

 Listed below are a few organisations and charities that offer support and advice.